siqad/siqad/docs/getting-started/installation.rst

     * On Ubuntu 20.04 LTS, acquiring both ``h5py`` and ``meshio`` from ``pip3`` or both ``python3-h5py`` and ``python3-meshio`` from ``apt`` have been tested to work.

 On non-Debian systems, packages equivalent to the ones listed above will be needed.

+Additional packages that are needed by Python-based plugins are acquired automatically through ``pip`` and installed into virtual environments via ``venv`` such that they do not interfere with system Python packages.
+They are provided by the listed prerequisites ``python3-pip`` and ``python3-venv``.

 Scripted Compilation